 The great journey began on a fine September day 1999.
 Last millennium it was.
-I set off to Washington D.C. t,he capital of U.S.A.
-The District of Columbia, named after the Christopher Columbus, 15th century Italian explorer who initiated lasting European exploration of Americas.
+I set off to Washington D.C. the capital of U.S.A.
+The District of Columbia, named after Christopher Columbus, the 15th-century Italian explorer who initiated lasting European exploration of the Americas.

 Strict security rules applied regarding photos and videos but still manage to snap a shot of the outside and inside.
 Unfortunately, a number of photos were lost throughout time but those we were recovered help me keep the memories fresh.
-I agree it is all relative and what capture the attention of one traveler can easily be ignored and forgotten by the other.
-To me, as a student it was an invaluable experience which change the perception of how media portray official residences.
+I agree it is all relative and what captures the attention of one traveler can easily be ignored and forgotten by the other.
+To me, as a student, it was an invaluable experience that changes the perception of how media portray official residences.

 THE DISTRICT OF COLUMBIA

-Also the Capitol and Washington Monument fall in the same category.
-Fascinating experience to enjoy a picnic at the footsteps of the meeting place of the United States Congress, the legislature of the U.S. federal government, and chat with the locals.
+Also, the Capitol and Washington Monument fall in the same category.
+A fascinating experience to enjoy a picnic at the footsteps of the meeting place of the United States Congress, the legislature of the U.S. federal government, and chat with the locals.

 Time was of the essence, there were still places to go, people to see.
-On such intense trip time management and budgeting is crucial.
+On such an intense trip time, management and budgeting are crucial.
 Resting time on the bus to be able with full awareness and concentration to grasp the beauty of each place in their own right.
-The safe deposition of my baggage during daily exploration was sorted conveniently with the access to huge lockers located at most bus or train stations.
+The safe deposition of my baggage during daily exploration was sorted conveniently with access to huge lockers located at most bus or train stations.
 For just 2 dollars you could store your belongings safely for 24h.
 How handy.
-After long and exhausting, yet enthralling day, I would retire to my seat on any bus I wished to embark thanks to the great 21 day BusPass.
-Only to wake up in another city, often a hundreds of miles away.
+After a long and exhausting, yet enthralling day, I would retire to my seat on any bus I wished to embark thanks to the great 21-day bus pass.
+Only to wake up in another city, often hundreds of miles away.
 Next Stop Chicago!

 This time I ensured a decent bed and a proper meal await me in the evening.
 The motel I stayed in offered a spa and swimming pool, too.
 That’s exactly what I needed to recuperate.
 Loaded with energy and excitement I went out to explore the city.
 Tall glass buildings, lovely weather and

 interesting people, including the two young girls who happily would take photos of themselves using my camera.
-They were not shy in their campaign of self promotion.
+They were not shy in their campaign of self-promotion.
 While tucking in a sandwich at the foot of Sears Tower I remember some Japanese bloke asking for directions.
-Nice guy with an mysterious nick name Jaw.
+Nice guy with a mysterious nickname Jaw.
 We exchanged tips on what was worth visiting and avoiding.

-When I thought of Chicago theme, crime movies and biggest American Polonia came to mind.
+When I thought of the Chicago theme, crime movies and the biggest American Polonia came to mind.

 The sunset is nigh I had better make a move to the motel to collect my possessions and hop on the bus going to the Plains.
 Hello Nebraska, Iowa Colorado I am coming.
 An overnight bus will transport me comfortably to the places hundreds of miles away.
 What’s next?
 Denver, Colorado.